Working with Subreports

 - Select OK to apply the settings.

-If a subreport contains parameters, users must supply the values at runtime.
+If a subreport contains parameters, the report users must supply the values at runtime.
 You can map the subreport parameters to fields which are contained in the dataset of the component where you insert the subreport in the primary report, and are of the same data type as the subreport parameters, so that the subreport parameters can obtain values from the mapped fields automatically.
-While, if you map a subreport parameter to another parameter in the primary report, Logi Report Engine still prompts users to specify the value at runtime, but the parameter name is that of the mapping parameter.
+While, if you map a subreport parameter to another parameter in the primary report, Logi Report Engine still prompts the report users to specify the value at runtime, but the parameter name is that of the mapping parameter.

 The following example shows how to set up parameter links between a primary report and a subreport.